This lesson will cover the following topics:

 06 Running Updates in Bulk

-If you choose the Update action when configuring your Salesforce action, the bulk option is not available.
+The bulk option is unavailable if you choose the Update action when configuring your Salesforce action.

 screenshot showing how bulk mode is not available when updating contacts